 The NDIS will fund a per kilometre amount for provider travel if the participant’s support budget includes funding for transport and the participant approves the costs in advance.
-The NDIS considers $0.85 per kilometre for a vehicle that is not modified for accessibility a reasonable contribution towards provider transport.

 A worker or organisation may also incur other costs when accompanying participants such as for public transport, road tolls or parking fees.
 The NDIS considers it is reasonable for the provider or worker to claim the full amount for these costs, if agreed to in advance.

 The following are considered to be reasonable amounts:

 - For a vehicle owned by the provider or worker, up to $0.97 per kilometre